debs-obrien/debbie.codes/__nuxt2/content/articles/vs-code-tips.md

 ### Monospaced fonts

 To use coll fonts that turn your symbols into real looking symbols you can use [Fira Code](https://github.com/tonsky/FiraCode) which is free.
-You can [enable on VS Code](https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions) by selecting the font in the settings editor under "Commonly Used" or you can add a '.vscode/settings.json` file.
+You can [enable on VS-code](https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions) by selecting the font in the settings editor under "Commonly Used" or you can add a '.vscode/settings.json` file.

 ```json
 {